 What is David Bowie doing on the banks of the Rhine?

-Interview with Henk Wyniger, designer and illustrator from Düsseldorf, Germany
+Interview with Henk Wyniger, designer and illustrator from Düsseldorf

-Henk Wyniger lives as an independent designer and illustrator in Düsseldorf.
+Henk Wyniger is a freelance designer and illustrator living in Düsseldorf.
 Before Corona, he took part in our music city tour "The Sound of Düsseldorf" - along the legendary clubs and pubs.
 On the way, the Boombox plays the most important songs "Made in Düsseldorf".
-In the midst of the pandemic, Wyniger has now created an illustrative monument to the city tour.
-We talked to him about the tour, the two guides and Düsseldorf as a city of music.
+In the midst of the pandemic, Wyniger has now created an illustrated monument to the city tour.
+We spoke to him about the tour, the two guides and Düsseldorf as a city of music.

-If you know anything about music, the first thing you ask about your picture is: What is David Bowie doing on the Rhine promenade, Henk Wyniger?
+Anyone who knows anything about music will first ask themselves: What is David Bowie doing on the Rhine promenade, Henk Wyniger?

 Bowie was very interested in the Düsseldorf music scene in the 1970s before his time in Berlin.
-That's one of the exciting music stories I learned on the city tour.
+This is one of the exciting music stories I learned on the city tour.

-How did you hear about the city tour "The Sound of Düsseldorf - Iconic music locations and their songs"?
+How did you hear about the city tour "The Sound of Düsseldorf - Iconic music venues and their songs"?

-After I moved from Cologne to Düsseldorf, I noticed a list of celebrities on the Internet who have their roots in Düsseldorf.
-Among them were many musicians like Westernhagen, Heino, Campino, Kraftwerk or Doro.
-I then made an illustration in a Franco-Belgian style, which was based on a classic comic cover.
-For this I needed a good title and again I found it on the Internet.
+After moving from Cologne to Düsseldorf, I noticed a list of celebrities on the internet who have their roots in Düsseldorf.
+Among them were many musicians such as Westernhagen, Heino, Campino, Kraftwerk and Doro.
+I then created an illustration in a Franco-Belgian style, which was based on a classic comic cover.
+I needed a good title for it and again found one on the Internet.
 That was my first contact with "The Sound of Düsseldorf".

 Was the tour what you expected?

 No, not at all!
-With city tours, as I knew them so far, this tour was a real surprise.
-That you walk in a group accompanied by loud music from a boombox similar to a bachelor party through the old town, I had not expected.
-A city tour not only for music enthusiasts.
-The tour gives many surprising insights and tells stories about the Düsseldorf music scene and its influence on the entire world from the past to the present.
+This tour was a real surprise compared to my previous city tours.
+I hadn't expected to be walking through the old town in a group accompanied by loud music from a boombox, similar to a stag party.
+A city tour not just for music lovers.
+The tour provides many surprising insights and tells stories about the Düsseldorf music scene and its influence on the whole world from the past to the present.

 "The Sound of Düsseldorf" - what did you associate it with before?

-My first self-purchased record was by Kraftwerk, and I also associated the Toten Hosen with Düsseldorf.
+The first record I bought myself was by Kraftwerk, and I also associated the Toten Hosen with Düsseldorf.
 That's basically all I knew about the sound of Düsseldorf.

 Illustrator Henk Wyniger surrounded by his best friends